 It is mutually understood and agreed by and between the parties that:

-CCCS, CMC and CDHE will work together through a collaborative relationship to provide technical assistance services to grantees.
+CCCS, CMC and CDHE will provide technical assistance services to grantees and cooperate with one another and the CDHE to improve the implementation of program objectives

-This MOU may be modified only by written, mutual agreement of CCCS, CMC and CDHE.
+This MOU may be modified by written, mutual MOU of CCCS, CMC and CDHE only.

-This MOU is effective as of the date signed below until terminated by an agreement of all parties.
+This MOU is effective as of the date signed below unless terminated by CMC and CCCS according to the terms described herein .

 The remedy for any breach of this MOU shall be limited to the right to terminate this Memorandum of Understanding if such breach is not cured within 30 days after notice from the non-breaching party.
 No party shall be liable in damages nor be entitled to any other remedy.